 |What is a Crummey power?|

 A Crummey power is a provision contained in certain irrevocable trusts that permits specified trust beneficiaries to withdraw gifts you make to the trust for a limited period of time.
 The provision allows gifts to the trust to qualify for the federal annual gift tax exclusion.
-The exclusion effectively exempts annual gifts up to $15,000 (in 2018, 14,000 in 2017) per trust beneficiary from the federal gift tax.
+The exclusion effectively exempts annual gifts up to $15,000 (in 2018 and 2019) per trust beneficiary from the federal gift tax.
 Over your lifetime, regular gifting to the trust may reduce the size of your gross estate.
 Without a Crummey power, all gifts you make to your irrevocable trust will be subject to gift tax.

 Here's how it works.
 You transfer funds to an irrevocable trust containing a Crummey power.
 The trustee must then give adequate notice to each beneficiary stating that the funds can be withdrawn.
 The time frame for withdrawal should be reasonable (e.g., 30 days).
 Whether or not the beneficiaries exercise their right, the gift still qualifies for the annual gift tax exclusion.
 If the withdrawal right is not exercised, the trustee may use these gifts for other purposes permitted under your trust document, such as investing the money or making premium payments on a life insurance policy that the trust owns.